Silver Lake, Michigan, USA

 - Downhill Skiing

-Silver Lake MI Statistics & Helpful Links
+Silver Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed